-Characteristics of hospitalized working-age patients with organic mental disorders
+Characteristics of hospitalized working-age patients with organic psychiatric disorders

 Cite item